pbahr/pbahr.github.io/tips/_posts/2016-04-11-my_rmarkdown_workflow_for_blogging.md

 description: In this post, I explain how to make your R markdown (.Rmd files) work as your blog post using knitr, servr, jekyll, and some tips and tricks.
 ---

 After getting started my blog using Jekyll[^1], I started to wonder how tu setup a process to go from R markdown to blog post seamlessly.
 I came across the knitr-jekyll[^2] project, which had a similar purpose.
-The suggested process from knitr-jekyll project is detailed [here]({% post_url 2014-09-28-jekyll-with-knitr%}).
+The suggested process from knitr-jekyll project is detailed [here](http://yihui.name/knitr-jekyll/2014/09/jekyll-with-knitr.html){:target="_blank"}.

 I had slighly different requirements, so I had to make a few modifications.
 Some of these issues and their solutions are discussed by others[^3] before.